1. Connect to BriteCore ACORD XML API

 XML Document Manipulation

-- add_new_element(parent_el, el): Adds a new element as a child to the parent element.
+add_new_element(parent_el, el): Adds a new element as a child of the parent. -

-- remove_element(el): Removes the element from the XML document.
+remove_element(el): Removes an element from the XML document. -

 Other Utility Functions